 Art History majors may apply one 3-hour museum internship (ARH 4941) toward the upper-level requirements for the Bachelor of Arts in Art History.
 The student’s grade for a 3-hour internship is based on an 8–10 page research paper (on a topic arranged ahead of time with the professor), a journal of activities and the museum supervisor’s evaluation.
 The student is responsible for maintaining regular contact with the professor of record throughout the semester to discuss paper topics and progress.

 To register for an internship, the student should make arrangements with the museum’s intern coordinator and an Art History professor of record.
 The Internship Registration Form should be filled out and submitted to the Professor of Record.
-At the end of the internship, the museum supervisor fills out an Internship Evaluation Form and the student sends it to the professor.
-The student’s grade for the course is based on this evaluation, the research paper, the journal, and contact through the course of the internship.
+Students should secure their internship and be enrolled in the internship course (ARH 4941 Museum Studies Internship) before or by the end of Drop/Add each semester.